lbradstreet/dependency/README.md

 ## Version Compatibility

-This library has been tested successfully with Clojure versions 1.3.0, 1.4.0, and 1.5.1.
+This library (forked) has been tested successfully with Clojure version 1.5.1.

 ## Usage